 - 1/4 teaspoon vanilla

-- 1/4 teaspoon cinnamon
+- 1/8 teaspoon cinnamon

-- Combine all ingredients in a small bowl and stir gently.
-Divide mixture into small storage containers.
-Top with a few additional blueberries if desired.
+- Top with berries.
 Store in the fridge at least 4 hours or overnight.
 Serve cold.